hanabi/hanabi.github.io/misc/BGA.md

 ### A Note on the Conventions Themselves

 - On BGA, the "rules" or conventions by which people play are largely unwritten, and can change from game to game.
 But you'll almost certainly have a good grasp of them after having played a bunch of games, and many are talked about on the [2b or not 2b group forums](https://en.boardgamearena.com/#!group?id=1598286).
 - In our group, the rules are [completely documented](../Reference.md).
-Yeah, don't bother reading the full reference document now, but note that you can use it in case you ever need to look up something specific.
+Yeah, don't bother reading through it now, but note that you can use it in case you ever need to look up something specific.
 - Why do this?
 Having a strongly defined set of rules cuts out most silly post-game arguments on how an ambiguous-looking clue should be interpreted.
 Instead, it encourages discussion on finding the most efficient moves and strategies within a shared framework, which is much more productive.

 ### 2 Saves - Added Always